 After focusing on saving for decades, shifting your retirement money mindset to withdrawing those savings could take some effort.
-But once you’ve retired, that might be exactly what you must learn to do—whether you feel that you need the money or not.
+But once you’ve retired, that might be exactly what you must learn to do—regardless of whether you need the money immediately.

-If you have saved in certain retirement accounts, such as traditional IRAs or 401(k)s, you must begin taking RMDs, or required minimum distributions, from those accounts at age 72.
+If you have certain retirement accounts, such as traditional individual retirement accounts (IRAs) or 401(k)s, you must take RMDs, or

 Here’s an overview of how required minimum distributions work, along with six ways you might use these savings.